 - Loss of enthusiasm for the mission of the organization

-- Less interest in working with customers than usual
+- Less interest in working with customers than normal

-The authors pointed out that these behaviors tend not to be the overt signs we usually look for – for instance, wearing interview attire to work, leaving a resume on the printer, or missing work for random or unexplained appointments with greater frequency.
+Many of these behaviors deviate from the overt signs we usually look for – for instance, wearing interview attire to work, leaving a resume on the printer, or missing work for random or unexplained appointments with greater frequency.

-While many of these revolve around less productivity and output, suddenly increasing time spent on systems can also be a sign that an employee is about to leave – and take customer or company data with them.
-Logging into systems like Salesforce or Office 365 after hours or remotely or running more reports and exporting more data than usual can be signs that an employee is about to quit and take your sensitive data out the door.
-By monitoring your systems as well as touching base regularly with employees, you can spot any such security issues before they become a larger problem.
+While many of these revolve around less productivity and output, suddenly increasing time spent on systems can also be a sign that an employee may be about to leave and take customer or company data with them.
+Logging into systems like Salesforce or Office 365 after hours, remotely, or running more reports and exporting more data than usual are all signs that an employee might be motivated to quit and take sensitive data out the door.
+By monitoring user activity in your mission-critical systems and regularly touching base with employees, you can spot security issues before they become a larger problem.

-In general, it’s recommended to spend time with your staff to make sure they’re being heard and you’re doing what you can to keep them in the organization.
-Help them learn the skills they crave, provide a safe channel for communicating issues like work/life balance and burnout, and have regular standing meetings to discuss any concerns.
+In general, it’s recommended that you spend time with your staff to make sure they’re being heard and you’re doing what you can to keep them at your company.
+Help them learn the skills they crave, provide a safe channel for communicating issues like work/life balance and burnout, and have regular meetings to discuss any concerns.
 Your employees are your greatest asset – and it’s up to you to do everything you can to keep them satisfied and working hard for your organization.